History of Hungary

-After the first World War, the Central Powers enforced the dissolution of the Habsburg monarchy.
-The treaties of Saint-Germain-en-Laye and Trianon detached around 72% of the territory of the Kingdom of Hungary, which was ceded to Czechoslovakia, the Kingdom of Romania, the Kingdom of Serbs, Croats and Slovenes, the First Austrian Republic, the Second Polish Republic and the Kingdom of Italy.
-Afterwards a short-lived People's Republic was declared.
+Austria-Hungary collapsed after World War I, and the subsequent Treaty of Trianon in 1920 established Hungary's current borders, resulting in the loss of 72% of its historical territory, 58% of its population, and 32% of its ethnic Hungarians.
+Two-thirds of territory of the Kingdom of Hungary was ceded to Czechoslovakia, the Kingdom of Romania, the Kingdom of Serbs, Croats and Slovenes, the First Austrian Republic, the Second Polish Republic and the Kingdom of Italy.
+A short-lived People's Republic was declared.
 It was followed by a restored Kingdom of Hungary but was governed by a regent, Miklós Horthy.
-He officially represented the Hungarian monarchy of Charles IV, Apostolic King of Hungary, who was held in captivity during his last months at Tihany Abbey.
-Between 1938 and 1941, Hungary recovered part of her lost territories.
+He officially represented the Hungarian monarchy of Charles IV, Apostolic King of Hungary.
+Between 1938 and 1941, Hungary recovered part of her lost territories and joined the Axis Powers.
 During World War II Hungary came under German occupation in 1944, then under Soviet occupation until the end of the war.
 After World War II, the Second Hungarian Republic was established within Hungary's current-day borders as a socialist People's Republic, lasting from 1949 to the end of communism in Hungary in 1989.
 The Third Republic of Hungary was established under an amended version of the constitution of 1949, with a new constitution adopted in 2011.
 Hungary joined the European Union in 2004.

 Early history

-Pre-Roman age
+Prehistory

 Middle Paleolithic presence of Homo heidelbergensis is evidenced by the discovery of the "Samu" fossil, dated to c.
 300,000 years ago, with traces of habitation as old as 500,000 years ago.
 Presence of anatomically modern humans dates to c.
 33,000 years ago (Aurignacian).
 Neolithization began with the Starčevo–Kőrös–Criș culture, c.
 6000 BC.
 The Bronze Age began with the Vučedol culture (Makó culture), c.
-3000 BC.

-The Iron Age commenced around 800 BC, associated with "Thraco-Cimmerian" artefact types, representing the overlap of the pre-Scythian (Novocherkassk culture) and pre-Celtic (Hallstatt culture) cultural spheres.
+3000 BC.The Iron Age commenced around 800 BC, associated with "Thraco-Cimmerian" artefacts, representing the overlap of the pre-Scythian (Novocherkassk culture) and pre-Celtic (Hallstatt culture) cultural spheres.
 Hallstatt occupation of western Transdanubia is evident from about 750 BC.
 Early Greek ethnography locates the Scythian Agathyrsi and the Sigynnae in the region.
-The Pannonians, who were a type of Illyrians were also important residents.
+The Pannonians were also important residents.

+The classic Scythian culture spread across the Great Hungarian Plain between the 7th–6th century BC.

 Their dominance was broken by the Celtic settlement which began in the 4th century BC.
 By 370 BC the Celts occupied most of Transdanubia from the Pannonians, and around 300 BC they waged successful war against the Scythians.
-These peoples merged with each other through time.
 Archaeological evidence shows the advanced state of agriculture and pottery of the La Tène culture.
 Southern Transdanubia was controlled by the most powerful Celtic tribe, the Scordisci, who were resisted from the east by the Dacians.

-The Dacians were dominated by the Celts and couldn't engage in politics until the 1st century BC, when the tribes were united by Burebista.
+The Dacians were dominated by the Celts until the 1st century BC, when the tribes were united by Burebista.
 Dacia subdued the Scordisci, Taurisci and Boii, however Burebista died shortly after and the centralized power collapsed.